 - Evening on-line seminars once every 3-4 weeks during the Spring and Fall semester

-- Plan individualized in consultation with the Program Director.
+- Capstone and courses individualized in consultation with the cohort coordinator and advisor.

 - Candidates will need to demonstrate basic foundational knowledge of child development/early childhood education regardless of format or track selected.